How Dental Implants Work

 • 25% of Americans over 74 are missing all of their natural teeth.

-With the statistics in mind, it’s more important than ever to understand the solutions to missing teeth, and why they’re so important to health and happiness.
+With the statistics in mind, it’s more important than ever to understand the solutions to missing teeth.
+It’s also important to know their relation to health and happiness.

 WHY USE DENTAL IMPLANTS?